RBSC/Carnivore/Pics/readme_pics.txt

-Carnivore MultiFlash Cartridge version 1.1
-Copyright (c) 2016 RBSC
+Carnivore MultiFlash SCC Cartridge version 1.1 Copyright (c) 2016 RBSC

 The pictures are copyright by RBSC.
 Non-commercial usage is allowed.